-Teams create new roles in visual way when developing your application.
+Teams create new roles in a visual way when developing an application.
 See below:

 Once a role is in place a developer or other team member can restrict access to functionality based on that role.

 In this example, the 'NetworkHome' page is only accessible to users with one of the roles checked.
 Users that try accessing this page and are not authorized, are redirected to the login page.

 Teams can execute different logic according to the user role, such as displaying or hiding forms.